engineereneskilic/PatikaSQLBootcamp/LikeILike/Readme.md

-# DVD Rental Database Queries
+# DVD Rental Database Queries - Like ILike

 This README file provides an overview of the DVD Rental Database Queries project, which involves performing SQL queries on the `dvdrental` sample database.
 The project aims to demonstrate how to retrieve and sort data based on specified conditions using SQL commands.